ramirojc/Georeferenced_Feature_Engineering/README.md

-# Feature Engineering for GIS data series
+# Feature Engineering for GIS data

 We present a series of tutorials with diverse techniques for feature engineering and feature generation, for GIS georeferenced data.